-Sandia National Laboratories and the University of New Mexico (UNM) have created a powerful new way to capture carbon dioxide from coal- and gas-fired electricity plants with a bubble-like membrane that harnesses the power of nature to reduce CO
+Sandia National Laboratories and the University of New Mexico (UNM) have created a powerful new way to capture carbon dioxide from coal- and gas-fired electricity plants with a bubble-like membrane that harnesses the power of nature to reduce CO 2 emissions efficiently.

 Sandia National Laboratories researcher Susan Rempe peers through bubbles.
 The CO2 Memzyme she helped design captures carbon dioxide from coal-fired power plants and is 10 times thinner than a soap bubble.
 (Photo by Randy Montoya)